Liberal Activists Attempt To ‘Clarify’ Why They HATE Trump…HILARITY Ensues! [WATCH] | John Hawkins' Right Wing News

 - Comment Now 0

-Assembling on Hollywood Blvd right around Presidents Trump’s Hollywood Walk of Fame sidewalk star, the protesters held up their cardboard signs with creative, strong phrases, all while yelling in unison, “There’s no excuse for animal abuse!”
+Assembling on Hollywood Blvd. right around President Trump’s Hollywood Walk of Fame sidewalk star, the protesters held up their cardboard signs with creative, strong phrases, all while yelling in unison, “There’s no excuse for animal abuse!”
 One protester even felt extremely violated on behalf of the animals and said Trump was “against all humans and animals.”

 Fleccas met with several of the participants, who told him they were complaining about the USDA’s decision to take away their list of animal welfare reports from its Animal and Plant Health Inspection Service, but pointed the blame of the decision directly to the president.